 Are you familiar to the challenges of sustainable mobility in rural area?

 Would you like to know more about rural mobility?

 Are you interested in understanding what makes a rural mobility service successful?

 Join our Time to Act for Rural Mobility webinar series, organized in June and July 2020 by the SMARTA project.

-Info & registrations for the second webinar 1 July at 15:00 CET
+Info & registrations for the third webinar 15 July at 15:00 CET

 The European Commission recognises that mobility is one of the major challenges in rural areas throughout Europe.
 It impacts on people’s daily lives and their ability to participate fully in society; on the vibrancy and even the sustainability of rural communities, and on the potential to reduce auto-dependency in rural areas and thereby reduce its contribution to greenhouse gases.
 Mature digital solutions, already flourishing in urban areas, offer a possible route out of this negative spiral, providing the means to connect people and different shared and collective modes of transport in new ways.

 The SMARTA project presents a very exciting opportunity to conceptualise, identify and pilot ‘smart transport services’ in rural areas that combine these solutions, involving user target groups in a living laboratory setting.
 The consortium aims to gain a deep understanding of the nature and the evolution of mobility needs for diverse rural populations and to assess how sustainable, shared mobility systems can help enhance their mobility and travel experiences.
 This will be achieved through (i) identifying current and emerging good practice across the EU Member States, in Task 1; and (ii) the deployment of real-life services, connected as part of an open and multimodal network, where innovative digital solutions and shared mobility services will be tested and evaluated for various user groups (Task 2).